univention/univention-corporate-server/management/univention-web/docs/stylus_cheat_sheet.md

 From a birds eye view stylus is fairly similar to Sass or Less if you are familiar with them.

-Stylus is a language to write CSS code.
+Stylus is a language that is compiled into CSS.
 It offers concepts like reusable functions, iterations, conditions and more.

-As a quickstart I will just show the most used concept of stylus here that you will encounter basicyll in every stylus file.
+The following examples show basic concepts of stylus.
 For a full overview please read the [stylus docs](https://stylus-lang.com/docs/).

 ## Nesting and parent reference